jaypipes/os-ext-testing/README.md

-# OpenStack External Test Platform Deployer
+# OpenStack External Test Platform

 !!
 THIS REPOSITORY IS VERY MUCH A WORK IN PROGRESS !!